elasticio/elasticio.github.io/content/_guides/vpn-agent.md

 *   **Working VPN client which accepts OpenVPN configurations.**
 *   Optionally: Administrative rights to configure the local network on your host machine in case you have non-standard setup.

-> Plesae note that below, you will find a dedicated section specifically for the Windows operating system (OS) family.
+> Please note that below, you will find a dedicated section specifically for the Windows operating system (OS) family.
 This section comprehensively covers all the essential details pertaining to setting up the VPN Agent on [Windows OS](#vpn-agent---windows-os-family).

 ### Connecting to local database